Car security measures

 Park your car in a busy area.
 Don't park it in an isolated area where there is no car or foot traffic in order to deter thieves.
 Again, you will make their life more difficult and working conditions challenging.

 Install a car security system in your car.
 Make sure it is the electronic sound alarm, which may discourage the thieves from further searching the car.
-The manual wheel lock may prevent them from steeling the car but will not discourage them from searching your car and stealing valuables.
+The manual wheel lock may prevent them from stealing the car but will not discourage them from searching your car and stealing valuables.
 Use

-multiple warning devices, such as car alarms, steering wheel locks and
+multiple warning devices, such as car alarms, steering wheel locks, and

 - Help authorities.
 Consider etching your Vehicle

 Identification Number (VIN) on windows and engine parts so authorities can

 ID a car if it’s stolen.